Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 That seemed to amuse the brownie, who chittered.
 "Sounds like ‘yer thinking too hard!"

-"Maybe I am… It’s been a weird day."
+"Maybe I am...
+It’s been a weird day."

 "Well, bein’ strictly honest, you strike me as someone who ain’t never set foot in a gym... ever.
 Y’have any idea what ‘yer doin’?"